yucheols/ENMs_In_R/tutorials/tutorial_2.md

 # ENMs in R hands-on practical session: Tutorial 1
 #### by Yucheol Shin (Richard Gilder Graduate School, American Museum of Natural History, USA)

-1st installment 28 Feb 2024
-@ Laboratory of Animal Behaviour and Conservation, Nanjing Forestry University
+1st installment 28 Feb 2024: @ Laboratory of Animal Behaviour and Conservation, Nanjing Forestry University

-2nd installment
+2nd installment: TBD

 ## Part 0.
 Setting up the working directory
 Before diving in, we need to setup an environment to run the codes.